heidihuang-wav/quartz/content/_index.md

 Greetings and salutations, my friend.

-If you're here, you've stumbled upon my **microblog**: the place for all my scattered notes and updates, aka a lower-stakes environment to store and share my ideas compared to my [blog](https://heidi-huang.ghost.io).
+Welcome to my **microblog**: the place for all my scattered notes and updates, aka a lower-stakes environment to store and share my ideas compared to my [blog](https://heidi-huang.ghost.io).

 ## July 2023 (newest → oldest)